ammarhakim/gkyl-doc/source/ssp-rk.rst

    f^{(3)} &= \frac{2}{3} f^{n} + \frac{1}{6} f^{(2)} + \frac{1}{6} \mathcal{F}[f^{(2)}] \\
    f^{n+1} &= \frac{1}{2} f^{(3)} + \frac{1}{2} \mathcal{F}[f^{(3)}]

-with :math:`CFL<2`.
+with :math:`CFL\le 2`.
 Note that this scheme has four stages, but allows twice the time-step that SSP-RK2 and SSP-RK3, hence will result in a speed up of :math:`1.5X` compared to the three-stage SSP-RK3 scheme.

 Region of absolute stability
 ----------------------------